Fostering Trauma-Informed, Inclusive Visual Arts Education: Insights from a DCAESJ Workshop

 Twelve teachers from the DCAESJ elementary and secondary working groups gathered at the Teaching for Change office.
 Co-facilitated by teacher leaders Mollie Safran and Raphael Bonhomme, the gathering covered complex topics of race, identity, and stereotypes in art, offering new perspectives on how to foster an inclusive classroom environment through a thought-provoking workshop led by Diamond Gray of the American Visionary Art Museum in Baltimore.

-In her workshop on trauma-informed teaching and inclusive learning methods in visual arts education, working group members wrestled with the challenging history and contemporary relevance of backface and other racist imagery.
+In her workshop on trauma-informed teaching and inclusive learning methods in visual arts education, working group members wrestled with the challenging history and contemporary relevance of blackface and other racist imagery.
 Teachers discussed how stereotypes and exaggerated depictions of Black individuals and other marginalized groups often appear in entertainment and art, sometimes subtly, sometimes overtly.

 The group reflected on the role of the artist’s intent, questioning when art crosses the line into harmful territory and considering how to guide students in exploring this delicate balance.
 Gray encouraged educators to equip students with the skills to critically engage with and analyze these portrayals, stressing the importance of addressing blackface directly to help students avoid unintentionally replicating stereotypes in their art.